ubc-library-rc/rc-workshop-template/index.md

 $ git status
 ```

-### Terminal output

-Shows the output resulting from an action.
-This syntax...
+Similarly, this code shows the output from a command:

 ~~~
 Output